 - Try to stay focused; if you need to update something that you know will impact others, you should instead open a new branch just for that one item.

 Why merge order matters

-Whether you have several parallel branches under master, or a parent branch with many child branches, the order in which you merge branches does have an impact.
+Whether you have several parallel branches under the main branch, or a parent branch with many child branches, the order in which you merge branches does have an impact.
 Understanding the impact of merge order minimizes conflicts and reduces duplicated work.

 For example, let’s say that you are given a project to design a new feature for your product.
-First, you will create a parent branch for that feature.
+First, create a parent branch for that feature.
 This is a large effort, so you want to break this down into smaller pieces.
-You will create child branches for each separate item which, when put together, will make up your new feature.
+Create child branches for each separate item which, when put together, make up your new feature.

-With this in mind, you may want to merge smaller items back to the parent branch more frequently so that you can handle conflicts on the other child branches easily.
-Then the last branch you merge in might have many changes, but you will only need to resolve conflicts for that one branch.
+With this in mind, you may want to merge smaller items back to the parent branch more frequently so you can handle conflicts on the other child branches easily.
+If you do that, the last branch you merge might have many changes, but you only need to resolve conflicts for that one branch.